i-pi/i-pi/README.rst

 with bug fixes, documentation, examples, new features, regression tests, etc.

 Your contribution should be based on the master branch.
-We kindly ask you to first fork the project, make your changes, have a look at the checklist (see below), and finally create a pull request (PR).
+We kindly ask you to first fork the project, make your changes, make sure you comply with all items in our checklist below, and finally create a pull request (PR).

-Checklist before creating a pull request:
+Checklist to create a pull request:

-- Make sure that follow our format compliance (see section above)
+- Code follows our format compliance (`black` and `flake8` as explained above)
-- Check that  new classes and functions have the corresponding docstrings (In case the PR adds a new functionally please fulfill the next two requirements as well)
+- All classes and functions include corresponding docstrings (If the PR adds a new functionally, please fulfill the next two requirements as well)
-- Add a working example to the examples folders to showcase the new functionality
+- Add a working example to the `examples` foldes to showcase the new functionality
-- Add a regression test to the i-pi/ipi_tests/regression_tests folder (see the corresponding Readme file for further details)
+- Add a regression test to the `i-pi/ipi_tests/regression_tests` folder (see the corresponding README file for further details)
 - Make sure that all the automatic checks pass without any error

 We are looking forward to your contribution!